Full Name: Chlamydia Pneumoniae IgM ELISA Kit

-Human Chlamydia pneumoniae IgM ELISA kit is a protocol designed for in-vitro quantitative measurement of human IgM class antibodies against Chlamydia pneumoniae (Chlamydia pneumoniae-IgM) present in plasma or serum.
+Human Chlamydia pneumoniae IgM ELISA kit is a protocol designed for in-vitro measurement of human IgM class antibodies against Chlamydia pneumoniae (Chlamydia pneumoniae-IgM) present in plasma or serum.
 This assay has a minimum analytical sensitivity limit to a diagn.
 83.3%.

 All reagents supplied need to be stored at 2 °C – 8 °C, unopened reagents will retain reactivity until expiration date.
 Do not use reagents beyond this date.